Joe FitzPatrick: Member of the Scottish Parliament

 In June 2022, FitzPatrick met with Krykant and charity Cranstoun in the Scottish Parliament to discuss proposals for an overdose prevention centre (OPC) in Dundee.
 FitzPatrick backed the calls and signed Cranstoun's pledge.

 In the 2021 Scottish Parliament election FitzPatrick increased his majority to almost 13,000 votes over Scottish Labour.
-He is Convener of the Scottish Parliament's Equalities, Human Rights and Civil Justice Committee.
+He was appointed Convener of the Scottish Parliament's Equalities, Human Rights and Civil Justice Committee.

 In 2022, FitzPatrick led a Members' Debate in the Scottish Parliament condemning the findings of an investigation, undertaken by The Courier and Press & Journal, which found that 60% of female respondents had experienced sexism in football.
 FitzPatrick stated to Parliament: "I truly believe that by working together we can tackle sexism and misogyny in football and in wider society.
 We all know the benefits of playing sport—it improves physical and mental health, tackles isolation and loneliness and boosts self-esteem.
 Those benefits should be available to everyone, regardless of gender, race or ability."

 At First Minister's Questions on 12 May 2022, FitzPatrick condemned reports of sexist, racist and homophobic comments at the Scottish Football Writers’ Association gala dinner.
 Nicola Sturgeon in response stated: "I very much agree with those sentiments.
 From what I have read about what occurred at that particular awards dinner, it was unacceptable.
 I pay tribute to Eilidh Barbour and others, who courageously took a stand against it and spoke out.
-It is never easy for any woman to speak out in that way, particularly in what is traditionally a man’s world, and Eilidh Barbour and her colleagues deserve credit for doing so."The Scottish Football Writers’ Association apologised after a speaker’s sexist and misogynistic jokes prompted attendees to walk out of its annual awards dinner.
+It is never easy for any woman to speak out in that way, particularly in what is traditionally a man’s world, and Eilidh Barbour and her colleagues deserve credit for doing so."
+The Scottish Football Writers’ Association apologised after a speaker’s sexist and misogynistic jokes prompted attendees to walk out of its annual awards dinner.

+FitzPatrick was appointed Minister for Local Government Empowerment and Planning in March 2023 by First Minister Humza Yousaf.
+In May 2024, FitzPatrick stood down from Government as John Swinney was elected First Minister.
+FitzPatrick stated: "I supported your candidacy and I look forward to your leadership of the SNP and to you delivering your policy programme as FM.
+However, I believe that this would be a good opportunity for me to step down from my role as Minister for Local Government Empowerment and Planning.
+It has been an honour to serve in the last government and I am proud of working with COSLA and Scotland's 32 local authorities during that time, particularly to deliver a council tax freeze to support people through the current Westminster made cost living crisis.
+I know it's progressive policies like this that can make a difference to people and you will continue to take forward as First Minister and I commend your focus on child poverty.
+I will support you in your endeavours but feel it would be best to do so out of government."

+On 28 January 2025, FitzPatrick announced he would not seek re-election at the 2026 Scottish Parliament election.